fullcalendar/fullcalendar-docs/_docs-v5/intro/initialize-globals.md

 ---
 title: Initialize with Script Tags
+description: Use pre-built bundles and HTML script tags
 ---

 It's possible to manually include the necessary `<script>` tags in the head of your HTML page and then initialize a calendar via browser globals.
 You will leverage one of FullCalendar's prebuilt bundles to do this.